 Based on our historical experience and future business plans, we do not expect to repatriate our foreign source earnings to the United States.
 We believe that our policy of permanently investing earnings of foreign subsidiaries does not significantly impact our liquidity.
-As of December 31, 2012 and 2011, we had total cash and cash equivalents of \$152.2 million and \$184.5 million, respectively.
-Approximately \$121.3 million and \$158.5 million, respectively, of this cash and cash equivalents was held by our foreign subsidiaries.
+As of December 31, 2013 and 2012, we had total cash and cash equivalents of \$152.7 million and \$152.2 million, respectively, of which approximately \$126.6 million and \$121.3 million, respectively, was held by our foreign subsidiaries.